New Pictures on flickr

 Izzy Update

-Posted in Izzy, family on 21 June 08 by mikevc
+Posted in family, Izzy on 21 June 08 by mikevc

 Not wanting to jinx anything, I will be cautious in saying that things seem to be looking up for Iz.
 When I woke up this morning and came into the kitchen, she scurried off of the couch and came to me.
 She had hardly moved from her spot of the sofa for two days.
 On top of that, I noticed her food was gone, which would be the first food she had eaten in a while.
 It might have been eaten by the cat.
 Letitia and I (mostly Letitia-I just held the bag) gave her the first home IV today (she had already gotten one at the vet).
 After this, she again got tired and lay down for quite a while.